-- In Bitcoin the PoW function \$\mathcal{F}\d\$ concatenates the challenge and nonce, and hashes them twice using SHA256.
-The output of SHA256 is a cryptographic hash with a numeric value in {0,..., 2 - 1} which is compared to the target value.
-The target value is the ratio between minimum difficulty \$d\{min}\$ and the current difficulty \$d\$. - SHA256 is a cryptographic hash function with pseudorandom output.
-No better algorithm is known to find an input x such that the function returns true than simply iterating over possible inputs.
-This is by design to make it difficult to find such an input, but simple to verify the validity once it has been found. - If all nodes were computing the PoW for the same challenge, then the fastest node would always win.
-However, as we will see in Definition 6.18, each node attempts to find a valid PoW for a challenge specific to the node.
+- This function concatenates the challenge c and nonce x, and hashes them twice using SHA256.
+The output of SHA256 is a cryptographic hash with a numeric value in $\{0,\ldots,2^{256}-1\}$ which is compared to a target value $\frac{2^{224}}{d}$, which gets smaller with increasing difficulty. - SHA256 is a cryptographic hash function with pseudorandom output.
+No better algorithm is known to find a nonce x such that the function $\mathcal{F}d(c,x)$ returns true than simply iterating over possible inputs.
+This is by design to make it difficult to find such an input, but simple to verify the validity once it has been found. - If the PoW functions of all nodes had the same challenge, the fastest node would always win.
+However, as we will see in Definition 20.19, each node attempts to find a valid nonce for a node-specific challenge.

-Definition 6.17 (Block).
+Definition 20.17 (Block).
 A block is a datastructure used to communicate incremental changes to the local state of a node.
 A block consists of a list of transactions, a reference to a previous block and a nonce.
-A block lists some transactions the block creator has accepted to its memory-pool since the previous block.
-The creation of a block is a rare global event thanks to the use of a PoW mechanism.
+A block lists some transactions the block creator ("miner") has accepted to its memory-pool since the previous block.
+A node finds and broadcasts a block when it finds a valid nonce for its PoW function.